PO Box 10, Oxford, OX1 1EN

 Please note that this is not a valuation carried out by Oxford City Council and is to be used as a guideline only.

-If you are ready to apply download and complete the Right to Buy application form from the Department for Communities and Local Government website or request a form from us using the link below:
+If you are ready to apply download and complete the Right to Buy application form from the GOV.UK website or request a form from us using the link below:

 Once you have claimed the Right to Buy the Council will not usually carry out general maintenance on your property other than that for which we have a statutory obligation.
 For example, to keep the property wind and watertight, and to adequately maintain services i.e. heating, sanitary and electrical installations.